What is a web portal? (Update 2024)

 Unfortunately, the portlet API standard was slow to evolve, and also very slowly implemented by major application vendors.
 Because of this, portlets were very limited in capabilities, and quickly the need for inter-portlet communication became a way for application server vendors to differentiate themselves and compete.
 However, this meant that portlets built for one app server with their custom extensions were not compatible with another server, making the vision of being able to build “portlet app stores” that are independent of the underlying technology just a pipe dream.

-At the same time, CMS vendors such as Jahia started implementing portal features (such as Apache Pluto) into their solutions, and this proved a much more interesting integration than doing the opposite, integrating CMS into portal software.
+At the same time, CMS vendors such as Jahia started implementing portal features (such as Apache Pluto) into their solutions, and this proved much more interesting integration capabilities than doing the opposite, integrating CMS into portal software.
 However, the complexity of properly building portlets vs using JSPs and custom actions proved again that the standard API was in trouble.

 Nowadays, React applications interacting with REST or GraphQL APIs have completely replaced the need for portlets.
 Also, multiple technology stacks can be used and integrated to make it possible to deliver final solutions without having to change over to a specific stack completely.
 The great leveler becomes the API at the center of the solution, and this can even be either a REST or GraphQL API, or both!